vega/altair/RELEASING.md

    Navigate to http://localhost:8000 and ensure it looks OK, particularly the gallery thumbnails.

-5. Create a new release branch:

-       git switch -c release_6.0.0

-6. Commit any release-specific changes and push:

-       git add . -u
-       git commit -m "chore: release 6.0.0"
-       git push

-7. Merge the release branch into main and make sure that all required checks pass.

-8. Switch to main.
+5. Run the test suite:

+       uv run task test

+6. Tag the release.
 If you work on a fork, replace `origin` with `upstream`:

-       git switch main
-       git pull origin main

-9. On main, tag the release.
-If you work on a fork, replace `origin` with `upstream`:

         git tag -a v6.0.0 -m "Version 6.0.0 release" git push origin tag v6.0.0

-10. Create a draft release at https://github.com/vega/altair/releases/new for the tag.
+7. Create a draft release at https://github.com/vega/altair/releases/new for the tag.
 Review the release notes, then publish the release.
 Publishing the GitHub release triggers PyPI publishing automatically for `vX.Y.Z` tags.

-11. Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
+8. Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
 This may take up to several hours:

     https://github.com/conda-forge/altair-feedstock/pulls